 Stefan Voda is a small city, situated not far from the Black Sea, and not too far from the capital of the Republic of Moldova, Chisinau, but far enough to have its unique salt and quietness.

 Since ’91, after the fall of Soviet Union, many aspects of Moldova’s infrastructure were ruined, including the roads and public services.

 Stefan Voda’s public transport system has never been petted; by anybody.
 The system has simply never existed.
-That is why bikes play such an important role in communicating the so-called private sector with the center of the town.
+That is why bikes play such an important role in connecting the so-called private sector with the center of the town.

 In Stefan Voda the bike shop is in the building of the Maria Biesu School of Arts.
 Walking down the steps to the shop one senses little by little the smell of rubber.
-The smell has already became characteristic and is readily associated with bikes—no other place in Stefan Voda has that many and such a big variety of them.
+The smell has already became characteristic and is readily associated with bikes — no other place in Stefan Voda has that many and such a big variety of them.
 Everyone knows “if you want good bikes at good prices, go the store in the basement.”

-The atelier, once a messy and unorganized place, now looks like it found a master.
+The bike shop, once a messy and unorganized place, now looks like it found a master.
 The room that once was too small to house two hundred bikes is now transformed into a neat bike store and a fitting shop, accommodating four hundred plus bikes of different sizes, models and function.

-When you enter the atelier you see an energetic guy, always busy with fitting the bikes and making the place he is working in better.
-Even from bikes rests, inventing his own modifications and fitting them, Valeriu makes bikes virtually from nothing.
-In comparison, it is quite simple to prep bikes in such a good condition that came with the third shipment from the Pedals for Progress.
+When you enter the shop you see an energetic guy, always busy with fitting the bikes and making the place better.
+He even makes his own bike stands, inventing modifications, building bikes virtually from nothing.
+In comparison, it is quite simple to prep bikes in such good condition as those from Pedals for Progress.